 The ONLY thing I had changed (that could explain the manes and fat loss) was to add alfalfa to their diet.
 My hay seller also told me that they don’t even bother to test sugar levels on alfalfa anymore, because it’s always low.
 Apparently, this is because it’s a legume and according to Dr. Martinson, legumes always have lower NSC levels than cool-season grasses like timothy, brome grass and orchard grass.

 What you do need to be careful of, with alfalfa, is that you don’t buy from a farmer who uses a drying agent to speed drying time and prevent mold.
 This can cause soreness in the mucous membranes of the mouth.
 The alfalfa I give my horses comes from Alberta and my hay seller knows the farmer who grows it.

 So this personal experience made me particularly fascinated to hear what Dr. Geoff Tucker had to say in his Chronic Protein Deficiency webinar (see above).
 His slides and stories are very interesting.

 Essential amino acids = complete proteins

 My biggest take-away from the webinar is the point that horses need a complete spectrum of amino acids and this is why Dr. Tucker doesn’t advocate just feeding one type of hay.
 He also points out numerous other protein sources you can use, especially if your horse has marked health issues or muscle wasting.

-When Kesia’s horses were boarding together with mine, they showed marked improvement from the low-sugar hay and supplement regimen we devised.
-But.
-When she moved them to 500 acres where they could free-forage a variety of plants, they improved even more and for the first time her mare Amalia’s coat didn’t blanch out in the summer sun, nor did she lose any muscle over the winter.
+When Kesia’s horses were boarding together with mine, they showed marked improvement from just the low-sugar hay and basic supplements.
+But, when she moved them to 500 acres where they could free-forage a variety of plants, they improved even more and for the first time her mare Amalia’s coat didn’t blanch out in the summer sun, nor did she lose any muscle over the winter.
 Perhaps this is because her horses had enough fresh land (not already eaten down, or pooed on) to forage the variety needed to provide the complete spectrum of amino acids?